-CAUTION Do not vent the API source drain tube (or any vent tubing connected to the waste container) to the same fume exhaust system to which you have connected the forepumps.
-The analyzer optics can become contaminated if the API source drain tube and the (blue) forepump exhaust tubing are connected to the same fume exhaust system.
+Do not vent the API source drain tube (or any vent tubing connected to the waste container) to the same fume exhaust system to which you have connected the forepumps.
+The analyzer optics can become contaminated by pump oil vapor if the API source drain tube and the (blue) forepump exhaust tubing are connected to the same fume exhaust system.

-Your laboratory must be equipped with at least two fume exhaust systems.
-Route the (blue) forepump exhaust tubing to a dedicated fume exhaust system.
+Your laboratory must be equipped with at least two independent fume exhaust systems.
+Route the (blue) forepump exhaust tubing to one of the dedicated fume exhaust systems.
 Route the drain tube from the API source to a waste container.
-Vent the waste container to a dedicated fume exhaust system
+Vent the waste container to the other dedicated fume exhaust system.

-3. Reinstall the ion source drain tube as follows:
+- 3. Reinstall the ion source drain tube as follows: - a.

-- a.
 Connect the 1-in.
 ID Tygon tubing to the ion source housing drain fitting. - b.
 Attach the free end of the hose to a waste container.
 Ideally, the waste container should be vented to a fume exhaust system.